MangoTomorrow/MangoTomorrow/README.md

-# MangoTomorrow using Node.js, Express.js
+# MangoTomorrow using Node.js, Express.js, React.js, Firebase

 @@@@@@@@@@@@@ TO DO @@@@@@@@@@@@@@
 checkout app for cpp lifting club